 - Where all on the network your ad was positioned and viewed

 The data you mine out of each ad-set wholly depends on the type of ad campaign you run.

-This information not only helps quantifying what your brand’s paid marketing reach on Twitter is like, but also helps in knowing what direction you can—and we all know how important that is, of course.
+This information not only helps to quantify what your brand’s paid marketing reach on Twitter is like but also helps in knowing what direction you can—and we all know how important that is, of course.